TrainWeb.org Facebook Page

 We walked up the stairs at Norwalk before going across the bridge.

-A BNSF stack train waits at Santa Fe Springs.
+A BNSF stack train was waiting at Santa Fe Springs.

 BNSF engines at rest for the weekend at La Mirada.